GomezMig03/pak-command/README.md

 # Pak-command
-Library to get os package manager or to know if system has specific commands, this was made just for fun and probably has no use in real production.
+Library to get os package manager, name of distro or to know if system has specific commands.

 ## Usage
 ### The ```package_manager``` function returns the system's package manager, if there is one.